Everyday Heroes Kids: How Canadian Families are Fighting to Get Healthcare for their Children

 Read the full article, here

-new regent park sewing studio for neighborhood women
+new regent park sewing studio for neighborhood women, empowering community

 Supporting the Centre of Learning & Development’s Programming and Initiatives

-The Sector has been supporting the great work of the Centre of Learning & Development (CL&D) for over two years through various initiatives centered around employment readiness and social incubation.
-Led by Alfred Jean-Baptiste, Executive Director at CL&D & Adjunct Lecturer at the University of Toronto, Faculty of Social Work, CL&D, formerly known as East End Literacy, was founded in 1979 as a community-based literacy organization serving downtown east Toronto.
-In 2006, the organization changed its name to reflect its growing initiatives and on-going commitment to community development and social inclusion.
-Today, CL&D delivers programs in: Adult Literacy, Leadership Development, Immigrant Integration, Civic Engagement, and Skills Development.
+The Sector has supported the work of the Centre of Learning & Development (CL&D) for over two years by empowering community.
+Specifically, we have supported initiatives focused on employment readiness and social incubation.
+CL&D was founded in 1979 as East End Literacy.
+In 2006, it changed its name to reflect expanding initiatives and ongoing dedication to development and inclusion.
+Today, CL&D offers programs in: Adult Literacy, Leadership Development, Immigrant Integration, Civic Engagement, and Skills Development.

 Research to Adapt CL&D’s Immigrant Women Integration Program